dev-xo/barebones-stack/README.md

 A simple create-remix app, that follows community guidelines and applies best practices into a clean, batteries included template.

-### Who is this template aiming for?
+### 🎯 Who is this template aiming for?

-This template is aiming for those who loves to build their stuff from the ground, with a solid and well tested template to start coding right away.<br />
+This template is aiming for those who loves to build their stuff **from the ground**, with a solid and well tested template, to start coding right away.<br />

 - Clean and easy start.
 - Solid template with all the features from the bigger stacks.

-You build from here.
-I've just included the batteries!.<br />
+We've just included the batteries.
+You build the rest!<br />
 Inspired in [Blues Stack](https://github.com/remix-run/blues-stack), other cool stacks.

-**Javascript version is on the way!**
+Javascript version of this template, is on the way!

 ```
 npx create-remix --template dev-xo/barebones-stack